-- The center of Paulette is located about 280 miles southeast of Bermuda with maximum sustained winds near 80 mph. - Paulette is moving to the west-northwest at 14 mph and strengthening is forecast to continue as Paulette will move near or over Bermuda Monday morning.
-Paulette could become a major hurricane as it turns northeastward Tuesday/Wednesday. - Swells from Paulette will cause dangerous rip currents along the East Coast of the United States through the end of the week.
+- The center of Paulette is located about 155 miles southeast of Bermuda with maximum sustained winds near 85 mph. - Paulette is moving to the northwest at 14 mph and strengthening is forecast to continue as Paulette will move near or over Bermuda Monday morning.
+Paulette could become a major hurricane as it turns northeastward Tuesday/Wednesday and out to sea. - Swells from Paulette will cause dangerous rip currents along the East Coast of the United States through the end of the week.